xpack/vscode-xpack-extension-ts/README.md

 The list is kept in reverse chronological order, with the most recent release on the top.

+### 0.3.0

+A new development release with functional IntelliSense which adds:

+- commands to create configs & actions

 ### 0.2.2

 A new development release which adds the following: